TanjirouNezuko/Machine-Learning-Engineer-Nanodegree/Disaster_Response_Pipelines/readme.md

 - Outputs results on the test set
 - Exports the final model as a pickle file

+## 3. Flask Web App
+Provided with the flask web app template, but feel free to add extra features depending on your knowledge of flask, html, css and javascript.
+For this part:
+- Modify file paths for database and model as needed
+- Add data visualizations using Plotly in the web app

 # File structure:
 - app
   - template